Patrickdlg/bDSNP/README.md

 # bDSNP
-A decentralized session negotiation protocol for bcoin.
+bDSNP is a [bcoin][bcoin] plugin that implements DSNP, a decentralized session negotiation protocol.